Updated: Nov 19, 2022

 (For Grad Students) “How long are you going to be in school?” – Although you might want to say, “Until my advisor says that I can leave with a degree,” take time to explain big picture aspects of your higher education life (e.g., taking classes, conducting research, and writing papers).
 With a smile on your face, explain how your professional work is making a difference in everyday life.

 (For Grad Students) “When are you going to get a real job?”– Inform your interrogators that teaching and research assistantships provide opportunities for you to pay for your education and teach and mentor the next generation of scholars.
-Although you are not yet called a professor, you are on a path to making sure that college students will become well-informed, educated citizens.
+Although you are not yet called a professor or are in your post Ph.D. place of employment, you are on a path to making sure that college students will become well-informed, educated citizens.
+If people still don't understand, keep it moving, and keep your eyes on your bigger goals.
+Text and connect to friends who can keep you sane as family shenanigans go down.

 (For Faculty) “Why are you working over the holiday?”– Academic life is broken down into terms such as quarters or semesters.
 To make sure that the next term is successful, inform others that teaching preparation is vital for professors.
-This means that while your students are relaxing and sleeping late, you need to make sure that they have a class to attend when they return.
+This means that while your students are relaxing and sleeping late over the holidays, you need to make sure that they have a class to attend when they return.

 Tell people that if you don’t take care of your business during the holiday, you might need to reserve a permanent sleeping spot on their couch until next Christmas.
 I bet that this question won’t be asked again!